isabella232/advertising-cloud.en/help/integrations/analytics/analytics-data-in-advertising-cloud.md

 ---
-title: Analytics Data in Advertising Cloud
+title: [!DNL Analytics] Data in Advertising Cloud
-description: Analytics Data in Advertising Cloud
+description: [!DNL Analytics] Data in Advertising Cloud
 feature: Integration with Adobe Analytics
 exl-id: 79fbc809-9965-41c1-971f-3652cc78fee3
 ---
-# Analytics Data in Advertising Cloud
+# [!DNL Analytics] Data in Advertising Cloud

 *Advertisers with an Advertising Cloud-Adobe Analytics Integration Only*

 ## Analytics Segments

-All segments created in Analytics and published to Experience Cloud.
+All segments created in [!DNL Analytics] and published to Experience Cloud.

 New segments take 24-48 hours to appear in Advertising Cloud.
 Updates to existing segments are synchronized within about eight hours.